Anti-fashion: 1950s–1980s

 A period of anti-fashion took place in the 1950s with the advent of rock and roll, especially with young adolescent women.
 Many young women wore jeans and plaid shirts, simple plain T shirts, and surplus military clothes in rebellion against the feminine gender roles and societal norms of the time.
 These fashions were the root of many modern anti-fashion trends, such as punk and grunge, decades later.
 The word grunge originated in the mid-1960s.

 Punk fashion arrived later in Great Britain in the 1970s with fashion designer Vivienne Westwood.
 It was quickly adopted by disillusioned, discontented teenagers.
 A shop named SEX run by Malcolm McLaren sold clothes with a fetish focus; leather bondage pants, offensive jewelry and T-shirts, and jeans that were ripped and defaced; other materials used to invoke fetishism were rubber and PVC plastic.
 Punk clothing was often studded and slashed, and adorned with chains and safety pins.
 This anti-fashion was adopted in response to the fashion-consciousness exhibited by the fans of bands such as the Sex Pistols.

 Both Westwood and McLaren led the Punk movement which was short-lived, but newsworthy in the fashion press.
 It was easy to recognize those who followed the punk community with their spiky brightly-colored Mohawk haircuts, exotic makeup, tattoos, and body piercings.
 According to Worsley, "Punk style showed how fashion could challenge stereotypes of gender and beauty".
 By the 1980s, punk influences could be seen around Europe and America, although these blatant and provocative styles fell out of favor by the end of the decade, to be replaced by the anti-styles of the grunge movement.

 1990s

 In the 1990s, a minimalist style described as anti-fashion emerged on both sides of the Atlantic in which young people would typically wear simple clothes such as black jeans and white T-shirts without a visible brand name.
-At this time, grunge was considered street style, a departure from the emphasis on designer labels and ostentatious looks in the 1980s, seen, for example, in the exaggerated shoulder lines of the tops worn by both sexes.
+At this time, grunge was considered street style, a departure from the emphasis on designer labels and ostentatious looks in the 1980s, seen for example in the exaggerated shoulder lines of the tops worn by both sexes.

-Soon, though, designers such as Donna Karan, Anna Sui, Marc Jacobs, Perry Ellis, Ralph Lauren and others in America and abroad began to take inspiration from fashions on the streets and incorporate those trends into their own designer lines.
+Soon, designers such as Donna Karan, Anna Sui, Marc Jacobs, Perry Ellis, Ralph Lauren and others began to take inspiration from fashions on the streets and incorporate those trends into their own designer lines.
 The fad expired as quickly as it began and the designers looked in other directions for inspiration.

 Designers

-During this period of time, it appeared many famous designers both from Europe and Asia, mainly Japan.
+During this period of time, anti-fashion designers started appearing in Europe and Asia, mainly Japan.